The thousand year old boy

 Year: 2015

-The thousand year old boy explores the Burren as an ancient place, a landscape that acts as a silent witness to the lives of those who have gone before, holding their memories and stories.
+The thousand-year-old child explores the Burren as an ancient place, a landscape that silently witnesses the lives of those who came before, cradling their memories and stories.

-The title comes from an experimental music piece by Roger Doyle, an Irish composer whose music explores imagined world music – past, present and future.
+The title refers to an experimental piece by Roger Doyle, an Irish composer whose music delves into imagined worlds — spanning the past, present, and future.